jcolag/entropy-arbitrage/2020-04-26-programming.md

 In addition, anything you see on a page that you would like to understand, you can right-click on (almost) any webpage and select **Inspect Element** on the context menu.
 That will bring up the actual HTML code for that section of the page where you can read it.

-The pages you create with just HTML are going to be boring and you'll eventually want to learn [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) to style your page, but that can wait until later.
+The pages you create with just HTML are going to be boring and you'll eventually want to learn {% wiki Cascading_Style_Sheets|CSS|en %} to style your page, but that can wait until later.

 Beyond that, web application frameworks generally have three additional things you'll need to learn.